cettia/asity/1.0.0-Beta1/reference/index.md

 The general pattern is to share an application instance between the platform and the underlying platform using `static` keyword, sharing application holder or adopting dependency injection.

 ### JAX-RS 2
 [JAX-RS 2](https://docs.oracle.com/javaee/7/tutorial/doc/jaxws.htm) from Java EE 7.
-JAX-RS allows to deploy JAX-RS resources to several servers, and one of them is Servlet.
+JAX-RS allows to deploy JAX-RS resources to several servers, and one of them is Java Servlet.
 That means, you can run application written in JAX-RS through Servlet.
 The same approach may be applied to JAX-RS 1.
 [Example](https://github.com/cettia/cettia-examples/tree/master/archetype/cettia-java-server/platform-on-platform/jaxrs2-atmosphere2).

 ---